hi631/FPGA_HITAC10/README.md

 3. The tape reader reads the tape data and sends it to the main unit.
 4.When reading of OML is completed, reading of extension mechanism software is started.
 5. When reading is completed, jump to PC = 0x20 and start reading MASS tape.
-�� This part is a manual operation originally, a function not found in HITAC10.
+※ This part is a manual operation originally, a function not found in HITAC10.
-�� 6, After reading the first block of the MASS tape, jump to PC = 0x180.
+後 6, After reading the first block of the MASS tape, jump to PC = 0x180.
 7. Looping waiting for an interrupt from the tape reader.

 See below for details